What Can We Expect to See from the Handbag World in 2023?

 One of the most significant, and perhaps unexpected, changes in the handbag market in 2022 was the growth of mid-range brands and their identity as sought-after alternatives to traditional luxury labels.
 Many factors contributed to this, from shoppers’ growing concerns over the quality of luxury designs to relentless price increases from all of fashion’s heritage labels.
 But at the center of burgeoning love for mid-range brands is the desire for new and innovative designs that push the industry forward.

 And all of these factors are bringing shoppers’ desire for mid-range labels into 2023.
-Ones to watch include Brandon Blackwood, STAUD, Coperni, Polène and Cult Gaia.
+Ones to watch include Brandon Blackwood, STAUD, Coperni, Polène Think asymmetry courtesy of.

 Coperni Swipe